 Jens Hennig, comdivision's project manager for this customer, explains the situation: "The customer has a small IT department consisting of five people who, in addition to end-user devices, also manage regular servers."
 Hennig further adds that the workload cluster had four nodes, and the virtual desktop infrastructure (VDI) cluster had an equal number of nodes.
 He also mentions that the customer is at the forefront of adopting new technologies, as their engineering department is already equipped with virtual CAD workstations, where the graphics acceleration hardware has been moved from the workstations to the servers.

 "In the past, we spent a lot of time with compatibility lists for individual components," says the head of the IT department.
 "If we wanted to update vSAN, we had to ensure that the underlying ESXi was also compatible and that dependent solutions such as NSX or Horizon were up-to-date."
 This required considerable management overhead.
 "What we wanted was a one-click upgrade," he said.
 Additionally, they wanted to integrate the VDI infrastructure into the standardized architecture, i.e. the four servers that provide the compute capacity and the 3D graphics cards for the engineering workstations.

-"We proposed to roll out VMware Cloud Foundation (VCF)," saysJens Hennig, "but we needed four HCI nodes for the management cluster, the minimum for every VCF installation."
+"We proposed rolling out VMware Cloud Foundation (VCF)," says Jens Hennig, "but we needed four HCI nodes for the management cluster, the minimum for every VCF installation."

-Four new HCI nodes were procured to replace the four workload nodes.After the workloads had been migrated from the old system, VCF could then be rolled out on the old workload nodes to form the new management cluster.
-"With the SDDC Manager we can actually update all systems at the push of a button," says the IT manager happily."
+To replace the four workload nodes, the company procured four new HCI nodes.
+Once the workloads had been migrated from the old system, VCF could be deployed on the old workload nodes to form the new management cluster.
+"With the SDDC Manager, we can update all systems at the push of a button," says the IT manager happily."